portier/portier.github.io/specs/Portier-Protocol.md

     * The optional _state_ may be used to identify the record.

-22. Invalidate the stored values from the previous step, so that they cannot be used in future attempts.
+22. Invalidate the session record from the previous step, so that it cannot be used in future attempts.

     * This is meant to ensure that the nonce (number used once) is in fact only